nusenu/ansible-relayor/README.md

     - default: 443

 * `tor_enableControlSocket` boolean
-    - if True create a ControlSocket file for every tor instance (i.e. to be used for nyx)
+    - if true create a ControlSocket file for every tor instance (i.e. to be used for nyx)
     - access control relies on filesystem permissions
     - to give a user access to a specific tor instance's controlsocket file you
     - have to add the user to the primary group of the tor instance